madhavanand-github/address-formatter/README.md

 1. Request Consensus for Security, consistency & Simplicity - Fields & their Order.
 2. Request Analysis - Number of fields

+## Future Updates

+1. Any number of fields & in any order.
+2. Authorization token when request sent.
+3.